ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* dimension

-Dimension of the linked shape (1 for lines, 2 for surfaces and 3 for solids).
+Dimension of the linked shape (1 for lines, 2 for surfaces, and 3 for solids).

 <a id="compolyx.CADReference.path"></a>